Alloy demonstration templates

 Describes the Alloy sample site which you can install for demonstration and testing purposes.

-The Alloy templates are built on the latest CMS platform.
-If you are new to CMS, you should start by install a sample site and explore it in detail.
-It will give you a great introduction to the user interface, as well as project structure and programming patterns.
+Optimizely builds the Alloy templates on the latest CMS platform.
+If you are new to CMS, start by installing a sample site and exploring it in detail to introduce you to the user interface, project structure, and programming patterns.

 Tech summary